spectrocloud/librarium/content/docs/04-clusters.md

 ![Cluster Update Details](04-clusters/cluster_conditions.png "#width=400px")

-For example, failure to create a virtual machine in AWS due to the exceeded vCPU limit would cause this error to be shown to the end-users.
-Then, they could choose to bring down some workloads in the AWS cloud to free up space.
-The next time a VM creation task is attempted, it would succeed, and the condition would be marked as a success.
+For example, failure to create a Virtual Machine in AWS due to the exceeded vCPU limit will cause this error to be shown to the end-users.
+Then, they can choose to bring down some workloads in the AWS cloud to free up space.
+The next time a VM creation task is attempted, it will succeed, and the condition will be marked as a success.

 ## Rolling upgrade

-Palette will perform a rolling upgrade on the nodes for any fundamental changes to the cluster config.
+Palette will perform a rolling upgrade on the nodes for any fundamental changes to the Cluster Configuration file.
 Below are some of the actions that will result in a rolling upgrade:

 * OS layer changes